jm4157/murdergames/readme.md

 I'm still working on how to add events, but I'll update this when I get it down.

+The events start at line 1521 (update as this changes).

 The rules for how event triggers are defined is written starting at line 1293 (make sure to update this as it changes), but are reproduced here for ease of access.